Types of Liabilities

 C. Contingent Liabilities

-• Potential liabilities that depend on future events.
+• Potential obligations that depend on the outcome of uncertain future events.

-• Recognized if the probability of payment is high.
+• Recognized in financial statements only when the probability of payment is high.

 2. Current Liabilities (Short-Term Obligations)